sipa-js/sipa-js.github.io/docs/guides/guides-basics/sipa-cli.md

 sidebar_position: 1
 ---

-# Simpartic CLI
+# Sipa CLI

-Simpartic provides a powerful command line interface (CLI) to support the developer on his daily work.
+Sipa provides a powerful command line interface (CLI) to support the developer on his daily work.

-You can either use the long name `simpartic` or its cool short cut `sipa` on the command line.
+Usually you just use the `sipa` command.
+For backward compatibility you can still use the long name `simpartic`.

 With the CLI you can
 * Create new projects